LostCore/fuel_i18n/README.md

         }
     ?>

 Where you want to set language for the first time (usually in a method that run early during app bootstrap).
+The language can be a ISO 639-1 code (it,en,es) or a full locale (it_IT,en_US,en_EN).
+If not specified, the browser highest priority language is taken.

 ## Methods